 Modelica C FORTRAN 77

 Real double DOUBLE PRECISION

-Integer Intint INTEGER
+Integer int INTEGER

-Boolean Intint LOGICAL
+Boolean int LOGICAL

 String const char Not allowed.

 $T[dim_1,, dim_n]$ Not allowed.
 Not allowed.

-Enumeration type Int int INTEGER
+Enumeration type int INTEGER

-Record See Section Not allowed.
+Record See Section 12.9.1.3.
+Not allowed.

-12.9.1.3 12.9.1.3 .

-The element type T of an array can be any simple type as defined in Section 12.9.1.112.9.1.1 or, for C, a record type is returned as a value of the record type defined in Section 12.9.1.312.9.1.3.
+The element type T of an array can be any simple type as defined in Section 12.9.1.1 or, for C, a record type as defined in Section 12.9.1.3.